mlibrary/dromedary/docs/extractions_and_conversion.md

 # Extracting and converting the data

+**NOTE**: You probably don't need to do this.
+See [setup.md](the quick setup docs) for the preferred way to get things running on your machine.

 The data is stored in little `.xml` files.
 We want to get them from the Box directory, extract the little XML files from their enclosing `.zip` files, and then convert them to a different format (because ruby deals with XML *very* slowly).